imdark/sublime-jslint/README.md

-JSLint support for Sublime Text 2 by using jslint4java
+JSLint support for Sublime Text 3 by using jslint4java forked from fbzhong/sublime-jslint
 ========================

-Sublime Text 2 (http://www.sublimetext.com/2) is a sophisticated text editor for code, html and prose.
+Sublime Text 3 (http://www.sublimetext.com/2) is a sophisticated text editor for code, html and prose.
 You'll love the slick user interface and extraordinary features.

 JSLint4Java (http://code.google.com/p/jslint4java/) is a java wrapper around the fabulous tool by Douglas Crockford, [jslint](http://jslint.com).
 It provides a simple interface for detecting potential problems in JavaScript code.

-This project provide a plugin to add JSLint support for Sublime Text 2.
+This project provide a plugin to fix JSLint support for Sublime Text 3.

 Features
 -------------